-As with other difficult conversations like the money talk, set up a time and a safe space to have this conversation, and ensure that both partners come together prepared for the conversation.
+As with other difficult conversations, set up a time and a safe space to have this conversation, and ensure that both partners come together prepared for the conversation.
 Hesitancy to bare one’s soul is normal, but if one partner is hesitant, gently remind them that this conversation is in the interest of growing together and learning to love every part of each other.
 It’s easy to love the best of someone, but true love is standing by someone in their worst times.
 Finding safe ways to have a conversation about the baggage we bring from our past will also become the groundwork for difficult conversations in the future.

 Step 4: Carry the Baggage Together Baggage can be heavy, but working together can lighten the burden.
 Strong marriages thrive when working together toward a common goal.
 Sometimes the goal is to throw away some of the baggage through healthy resolution, while other times, the goal is to respect the filter that the baggage has created in your spouse’s life.
 Being sensitive to triggers that remind your partner of their baggage is a loving way to support your spouse.
 Remember that if you take care of each other, you’ll rarely have to worry about yourself.